 Echelon Data Centres pours £150m into new London facility

-Ireland-based data centre owner and developer Echelon Data Centres will pour £150m into a new 20MW facility in London.
+Ireland-based data center owner and developer Echelon Data Centers will pour £150m into a new 20MW facility in London.

-The site will be Echelon’s first data centre outside of Ireland.
-It will be located in The Point, Greenwich View in London’s Docklands.
-The new facility is in an area where there are 22 existing data centres.
+The site will be Echelon's first data center outside of Ireland.
+It will be located in The Point, Greenwich View in London's Docklands.
+The new facility is in an area where there are 22 existing data centers.

 The new facility is understood to be the first to come on stream since the 1990s.
 It will spread over 130,000 square feet and 13,000 square feet of office space, on-site parking, and even chargers for electric vehicles.

-According to Echelon Data Centres CEO Niall Molloy, The Point’s data centre capacity brings new opportunities in an area he says presents high barriers to entry.
+According to Echelon Data Centers CEO Niall Molloy, The Point's data center capacity brings new opportunities in an area he says presents high barriers to entry.

 “Finding 20MW of capacity in the heart of London's business district is not easy.
 It's a scarce commodity, given the location, the availability of power and the ability to accommodate high-density racks,” he says.

-Echelon’s London acquisition adds to its portfolio of data centre sites which include an 84MW site under construction in Clondalkin, near Grange Castle in west Dublin, as well as two future sites.
+Echelon's London acquisition adds to its portfolio of data center sites which include an 84MW site under construction in Clondalkin, near Grange Castle in west Dublin, as well as two future sites.